bolsinga/SiteApp/README.md

 SiteApp is a multi-platform app using the [site](https://github.com/bolsinga/site) framework.

-It's mostly been tested with iOS, although it runs fine on macos.
+It runs on iOS and macos.